matsveyenak/matsveyenak/README.md

 ### Hi all 👋

-🔭 I’m currently studying in BSU.
+🙄 I’m currently studying in BSU

-🌱 I’m currently learning Android Development and UX Design.
+🌱 I’m currently learning Android Development and UX Design

 💬 Ask me about tennis or Eurovision lol